-Belle and the Communities: United in Environmental Protection
+Belle and the Communities: United in Environmental Protection saplings planted with the resumption of One Tree at a Time starting in June 2022

 Belle Corporation's businesses, past and present, are embedded in the communities where it is an essential part of.
 Therefore, we are well aware of the negative effects of climate change and its impact on our ability to execute our business plans and deliver our corporate objectives.